 The Audio Technica M50X is more durable than the M40X.

 With a frequency response range of 15Hz -28 kHz and an impedance of 38 Ohms, the M50X delivers a well-balanced and detailed overall sound quality.
 It comes with 45mm drivers and a closed-back design that provides heavy bass, which is ideal for monitoring purposes.
-As a result, the M50X offers a more natural and richer sound for those looking for an everyday use headphone.
+As a result, the M50X offers a more natural and richer sound for those looking for everyday use headphone.

 When playing Warframe, the headphones delivered an impressively balanced, crisp, and punchy audio quality with several peaks in some areas, providing an edgier listening experience compared to ordinary gaming headsets.
 Likewise, it is flexible for a wide variety of use, including listening to various music genres and other sound applications.